 When it comes to being an exchange student in Japan, I would be the first to admit that I am a repeat offender.
 My first experience was as a Year 11 high school student, with the Iwasaki Sangyo Japanese Bursary program.
 I spent two months at Rokko Island High School, Kobe, attending day-to-day classes and living with a Japanese family.
 I had studied Japanese since primary school, but those two months were definitive in my experience.
 Japan and Japanese became an integral part of all my plans for the future.
 I knew that I was going back.

 My second experience occurred in university.
 As an undergraduate, I was incredibly fortunate to receive a Prime Minister’s Australia Asia Endeavour Award, to continue my studies and work as an intern in Japan.
 On a basic level, I was able to enjoy what we would call the ‘standard Japanese study exchange experience’.
-Nanzan University has an excellent program for Japanese language; I lived with an amazing host family; and, with students from all different countries, my friendship circle became truly global.
+Nanzan University has an excellent program for Japanese I lived with an amazing host family; and, with students from all different countries, my friendship circle became truly global.

 At the same time, I was doing a bit more than the average exchange student.
-My Japanese studies had a purpose: I wanted to be functional and independent, not just as student, but as a professional (shakaijin) by the time I finished in May 2012.
+My Japanese studies had a purpose: I wanted to be functional and independent, not just as a student, but as a professional (shakaijin) by the time I finished in May 2012.
 I was taking myself to conferences – as far as Boston and Harvard University – and also organising my internships for the latter part of the year.
 As an intern, I had two immensely valuable experiences.
 The first was with the Public Diplomacy Section of the Australian Embassy in Tokyo.
 The second was in the constituency office of a Japanese Diet member from Nagoya.
-Working as a professional was an altogether different means of self development.
+Working as a professional was an altogether different means of self-development.
 I did, for example, have to face an overriding fear of using Japanese to answer the telephone.
 Facing those challenges and doing that ‘little bit extra’ has created a world of opportunity.
 It also laid the foundations for my return to Tokyo in 2014.

 I am now on my third exchange experience, as a research student on the Japanese Monbukagakusho Scholarship Program.
 I am based at Tokyo University, and will formally start as a masters’ student in April next year.
 In terms of language, I am now at the level where I can handle phones, doctors, law and politics lectures and most parts of everyday life in Japanese – and sometimes surprise people when they look up and see that I’m a foreigner.
 But I’ve still got a long way to go.

 People keep asking what it is that draws me to Japan.
 This is a hard question to answer.
 I never read manga, never watched anime, never had a family connection to start it all off.
 My only conclusion is that I first loved Japan for Japanese.
 I love the sound, the writing, and even the words with the untranslatable meanings.
 Everything else grew up around that.
 Someone told me once that Japanese is worthless – that Japan’s time as an economic and political power has passed, and I should study Chinese instead.
-I took offence.
-I have studied Japanese for over two thirds of my life.
+I took offense.
+I have studied Japanese for over two-thirds of my life.
 It is part of my identity, and I still see a huge future in it.

 This will probably be my last stint as a student in Japan.
 My next step is to find work here.
 That itself will be an interesting experience: Japanese students are renowned for the efforts to which they go for a good job.
 I still have a bit of time in which to build my own strategy.
 I can still enjoy the freedoms and also the quirks of being an exchange student living in Japan.
 Tokyo itself has a million things to do, but when I’m tired of city life, the Japanese countryside is my escape.
 Beautiful mountains, lovely people, and (at least in high-land Izu) some awesome wasabi ice-cream.
-I have accidently ended up dressed in a yukata wearing cats ears for a local festival; I have learned how to make rice cakes with a giant mallet; and I have met (entirely by coincidence) a Japanese man, now friend, who attended my high school in Australia three years before I was born.
+I have accidentally ended up dressed in a yukata wearing cats ears for a local festival; I have learned how to make rice cakes with a giant mallet, and I have met (entirely by coincidence) a Japanese man, now friend, who attended my high school in Australia three years before I was born.
 It is again these ‘extra’ things that help to build a great experience.

 Kate Stevenson is a Monbukagakusho Scholarship recipient currently studying at Japan’s most prestigious educational institution, Tokyo University.